Despair to delight in a day - Dyche makes mark

 After toppling the league leaders, Everton face the ultimate task in their next game - a trip across Stanley Park to face Merseyside rivals Liverpool at Anfield.

-Jurgen Klopp's men are floundering after two trophy triumphs last season, but Dyche is not getting carried away.
+Jurgen Klopp's men are floundering after winning two trophies last season, but Dyche is not getting carried away.

-Asked if it was a marker towards avoiding relegation, Dyche said: "It is a start point.
+Asked if Saturday's victory was a marker towards avoiding relegation, he said: "It is a start point.
 It doesn't guarantee the next one, that is what I have learned.

 "The players have taken ownership and pride in what we have tried to do this week and I value that.
 We will feed back on how we think we can go forward.
 We played the top side and it gives you a feel of what is important in a performance and what it takes to win games.